srobo/runbook/docs/kit/logistics/transport/packaging.md

 ## Packaging Info

 * Kits should generally be shipped in the white 18l Really Useful Box (RUB).
 * The 18L RUB may also need to be packed in an appropriately sized double-walled cardboard box.
-Any space between the RUB and the cardbox box should be packed with an appropriate paper-based filler material.
+Any space between the RUB and the cardboard box should be packed with an appropriate paper-based filler material.
 * All parts of the kit should be suitably protected either in Jiffy bags or bubble wrap.
 The Return Shipping Pack includes a new set of jiffy bags.
 * Batteries **must** be placed individually inside a small jiffy bags and the jiffy bags placed inside the charging bag.
 * In general no more than two batteries should be shipped in each RUB (to ease shipping restrictions).